Mirzajawad807/demonstration-repo/README.md

                 ungrouped: {}

-# Now, Connect Password based SSH logging or Connection testing and need to append the option --ask-pass that means will make ansible prompt for the password of the host-node user.
+# Now, Connect Password based SSH logging or Connection testing and need to append the option --ask-pass that means will make ansible prompt for the password of node server user.

-   Validity of SSH credentials (node user)
+---------Validity of SSH credentials (node user)--------

-         Syntax: $ansible all -m ping --ask-pass
+ ansible all -m ping --ask-pass
      SSH password:
              172.31.84.8 | SUCCESS => {
                  "ansible_facts": {